trouve-antoine/hadooc/README.md

 When imported, `index.js` defines the global function `hadooc` that accepts two parameters:

 - `lines`: the input hadooc lines.
 May be an array of strings or a string with lines separated by `\n`
 - `conf`: the configuration object.
 If not set, default values are used.
-The supported members are:
+The supported members are:<a name="conf"></a>
   - `separator`: default to four spaces
   - `debug`: default to `false`
   - `shouldDisplayComments`: default to `false`